Skip to content

 Hide and Disable All Desktop Items Using Group Policy Editor

-The Local Group Policy Editor (a tool for managing advanced Windows settings) is only available in Windows 11 Pro, Enterprise, and Education editions.
+The Local Group Policy Editor (a built-in tool for managing advanced system settings) remains unavailable on Windows 11 Home editions.

 1. Open the Local Group Policy Editor and navigate to one of these locations in the left pane: